LaunchCode-Education-Archived/skills-back-end-csharp/csharp4python/classes-and-objects-inheritance/README.md

 The class `HouseCat` extends `Cat`, using several different inheritance features that we will explore in turn.

-Notice that `Cat` has a private string property `family`, representing the biological family of all cats.
-This property is not directly accessible to `HouseCat` since it is private, however it may be read via the property `Family`.
+Notice that `Cat` has a private string field `family`, representing the biological family of all cats.
+This field is not directly accessible to `HouseCat` since it is private, however it may be read via the public property `Family`.
 The setter for `Family` is private, however, so it may only be set within `Cat`.
+It makes sense that the another class should not be able to change the biological family of a cat, since this field should rarely, if ever, change.

-Methods of the base class may be called on instances of the subclass as if they were defined as part of the subclass.
+Methods of the base class `Cat` may be called on instances of the subclass `HouseCat` as if they were defined as part of the `HouseCat`.

 ```csharp
 HouseCat garfield = new HouseCat("Garfield", 12);